Jianqing Fan

-Jianqing Fan (范剑青 (Fàn Jiànqīng); born 1962) is a Chinese statistician, financial econometrician, and data scientist.
-He is currently the Frederick L. Moore '18 Professor of Finance, Professor of Operations Research and Financial Engineering, Professor of Statistics and Machine Learning, and a former chairman of Department of Operations Research and Financial Engineering (2012–2015) and a former director of Committee of Statistical Studies (2005–2017) at Princeton University, where he directs both statistics lab and financial econometrics lab since 2008.
+Jianqing Fan (范剑青 (Fàn Jiànqīng); born 1962) is a Chinese statistician, econometrician, and data scientist.
+He is a professor of operations research and financial engineering, a professor of statistics and machine learning, and the Frederick L. Moore Professor of Finance at Princeton University.
+He was the chairman of the Department of Operations Research and Financial Engineering at Princeton from 2012 to 2015 and the director of its Committee of Statistical Studies from 2005 to 2017.

 Career

-Jianqing Fan is a co-editor of Journal of the American Statistical Association (2023–).
+Fan is a co-editor of Journal of the American Statistical Association (since 2023) and a department of finance editor of Management Science (since 2026).
 He was the co-editor of The Annals of Statistics (2004–2006), a co-editor of Econometrics Journal (2007–2012), a co-editor and managing editor of Journal of Econometrics (2012–2018), co-editor of Journal of Business & Economic Statistics (2018–2021) and an editor of Probability Theory and Related Fields (2003–2005), as well as a member of the editorial boards of journals including the Journal of the American Statistical Association, Annals of Statistics, Econometrica, Management Science and Journal of Financial Econometrics.
 He has served as President of the Institute of Mathematical Statistics (2006–2009), and as President of the International Chinese Statistical Association (2008–2010).

 After receiving his Ph.D. in Statistics from the University of California, Berkeley in 1989, he joined the statistics faculty at the University of North Carolina at Chapel Hill (1989–2003) and the University of California at Los Angeles (professor, 1997–2000).
 He was then appointed Professor of Statistics and Chairman at the Chinese University of Hong Kong (2000–2003), and as a professor of Operations Research and Financial Engineering (2003–) and Frederick L. Moore '18 Professor in Finance (2006–) at Princeton University.
 He directed the Committee of Statistical Studies at Princeton (2005–2017) and chaired the Department of Operations Research and Financial Engineering (2012–2015).